-- (i) Use the online forum (Piazza).
-We will have threaded discussions (monitored by the TA and professor) for all problem sets and class-related topics, which should allow you to get a timely, high-quality answer to most of your questions. - (ii) Drop in during TA office hours. - (iii) Go to Prof. Schilbach's office hours. - (iv) Ask questions during recitation and in class.
+(i) Use the online forum (Link to Piazza).
+We will have threaded discussions (monitored by the TAs and professor) for all problem sets and class-related topics, which should allow you to get a timely, high-quality answer to most of your questions.

+- (ii) Ask questions during recitation and lectures. - (iii) Ask questions during TA office hours (on Zoom, see above). - (iv) Ask questions during Prof. Schilbach's office hours (on Zoom, see above)